Scoutible

 Gamifying the Job Seeking Experience

-Scoutible is a startup using mobile games to assess soft skills and match job candidates with roles.
-Their research-backed app helps users discover strengths, build a "Strengths Resume," and improve the hiring experience for both candidates and employers.
+Scoutible is a startup aiming to revolutionize the hiring process by using mobile games to assess soft skills and match candidates with roles that align with their strengths.
+Their research-backed app helps users discover their unique abilities, build a “Strengths Resume,” and improve the hiring experience for both candidates and employers by showcasing potential beyond traditional experience.

 The Challenge